Sturlen/elderberry-inn-icons/readme.md

 # Elderberry Inn Icons
-These icons are designed by (Anaislalovi)[https://www.instagram.com/anaislalovi/] for (Elderberry Inn)[https://www.elderberry-inn.com/], a 5e virtual tabletop application.
+These icons are designed by [Anaislalovi](https://www.instagram.com/anaislalovi/) for [Elderberry Inn](https://www.elderberry-inn.com/), a 5e virtual tabletop application.

 The Original icons from their page, https://www.elderberry-inn.com/icons, are only available as a tff icon font.
 I've converted them into SVGs and labeled them for easier use.